bitwelder-fi/bitstew/include/stew/standalone/container/README.md

 When creating guarded containers, you must set the invalid element for the container.
 Guarded containers set this value on erase or clear operations when the container is guard-locked.

 The template argument of a guarded container gets the container type to guard.
-Meta deducts the value type from the container type to know the type of the invalid element.
+The value type gets deducted from the container type to know the type of the invalid element.

 The following example declares a vector of signed integers, and initializes the container with the minimum value of the integer as invalid element.